 In partnership with the Department of Otolaryngology — Head and Neck Surgery, the center has made strides in better understanding complex disease processes including trends in the management of intracranial meningiomas and racial differences in vestibular schwannomas.

-Mayo Clinic's Center for Regenerative Medicine is advancing patient care by bringing regenerative medicine therapies into the clinical practice now and in the future.
+Mayo Clinic's Center for Regenerative Biotherapeutics is advancing patient care by bringing regenerative medicine therapies into the clinical practice now and in the future.

 The center's approach is to discover, validate and deliver regenerative therapies, products and services as they become available.
 It prioritizes the discovery, translation and application of regenerative solutions to advance patient care and restore function, repair damaged tissue and organs, and assist in patients' recovery from illness or injury.

-The Department of Otolaryngology — Head and Neck Surgery works with the Center for Regenerative Medicine to investigate the potential clinical applications of adipose-derived stem cells, osteogenic scaffolds and exosome therapy.
+The Department of Otolaryngology — Head and Neck Surgery works with the Center for Regenerative Biotherapeutics to investigate the potential clinical applications of adipose-derived stem cells, osteogenic scaffolds and exosome therapy.

 Department of Quantitative Health Sciences